By using our website, you agree to our use of cookies (Visit our privacy policy).

 High-quality headphones can run from under $100 to $400 or $500, particularly for studio-grade models.

-Sound proofing is the concept of minimizing exterior noises from entering the recording space.
+Soundproofing is the process of minimizing exterior noises from entering the recording space.

 This is accomplished by applying specialized, heavy barriers on or inside the studio walls.

-Studio windows are often double glazed and specially designed to prevent outside noise from coming in.
+Studio windows are often double glazed and specifically designed to prevent outside noise from coming in.

 Acoustic treatment is also essential in order to achieve audio that is “dry” or echo-free.

-When a person speaks inside an empty room, the sound wave they produce bounces off the walls and creates reverberation.
+When you speak inside an empty room, the sound bounces off the walls and creates reverberation.

 To avoid this, the recording space is covered with specially designed acoustic panels.

-These panels are designed to absorb sound waves, and different types are placed strategically depending on the frequencies they are meant to absorb.
+These panels are built to absorb sound waves, and different types are placed strategically depending on the frequencies they are meant to absorb.

 These are equipped with both sound-proofing and acoustic treatment and are extremely effective in getting a balanced, dry sound.